 Click above to listen to this podcast episode.
 Below is the transcript for Student-Centered World Podcast Episode 49: “What does student engagement look like in the average classroom?“

-As teachers, so often we are trying to find the latest gimmick to get our students involved in the classroom.
+As teachers, so often we are trying to find the latest gimmick to get our students involved in the classroom while trying to answer the question, “what does student engagement look like?”.
 But it seems to be a very difficult task to determine whether or not a student is truly engaged in the classroom.
 The definition of student engagement varies not only from state to state, but school district to school district, and sometimes even teacher to teacher.
 So, what does student engagement look like?
 There are some very telltale signs to know whether or not your students are engaged in the classroom.

 Ultimately, and if any teacher in the classroom will tell you, there are three different ways that students can be engaged in the classroom and tangibly answering what does student engagement look like.
 They can be engaged behaviorally, emotionally, and/or cognitively.
 It is important for students to be encouraged to not just “be engaged”, but you have meaningful experiences within each of those three areas to keep their learning, behavior, and class demeanor on point and advancing their educational goals.

 Surely that seems like it’s easier said than done.
 If you are wondering, “what does student engagement look like?”, this seems like a monumental task at hand to be able to balance all three of these areas for every single student in the classroom.

 What do you have a system in play, like a student engagement formula, the opportunities for students to flourish under each of these circumstances becomes commonplace in the classroom.
 Yes, even for “that kid”.

 So, what does student engagement look like, then?